g-leech/argmin-gravitas/pages/opinions.md

-<small>There's no point in listing my mundane views, so these are my unusual views.
-I'm more boring than this makes me sound.<br><br></small>
+There's no point in listing my mundane views, so these are my unusual views.
+I'm more boring than this makes me sound.

 <div class="accordion">
 	{% 	include opinions/health.md	%}